cvedovini/wp-linkedin/readme.txt

 [WP-LinkedIn for Companies](http://vedovini.net/downloads/wp-linkedin-co/?utm_source=wordpress&utm_medium=plugin&utm_campaign=wp-linkedin)
 that provides shortcodes and widgets for company profiles and company updates.

-= How to add other sections from my profile? =
+= How to add the volunteer experiences section from my profile? =

-The volunteer experiences section is already in the template but is not activated by default.To activate it you must add the relevant profile fields to activate it, the minimum is `volunteer`.
+The volunteer experiences section is already in the template but is not activated by default.
+To activate it you must add the relevant profile fields to to the list of fields, the minimum is `volunteer`.
 To get the full data use `volunteer:(volunteer-experiences:(organization,cause,role,start-date, end-date,description))`.

+= How to add the projects section to my profile? =

+The projects section is already in the template but is not activated by default.
+To activate it you must add the relevant profile fields to the list of fields:
+`projects:(name,url,start-date,end-date,members:(person:(public-profile-url,
+first-name,last-name,picture-url,headline)),description)`.

+= How to add other sections to my profile? =

 For other sections see [Showing more of your LinkedIn profile with WP-LinkedIn](http://vedovini.net/more-wp-linkedin).